 We have a more detailed guide discussing the ins and outs of proposition wagering at the following link:

-Our goal is always to give you as much information as possible so you can make the best choices when placing your bets.
-For some more details about the specifics of prop bets take a look at some additional articles below.
+Our goal is to provide you with as much information as possible so that you can make the best decisions when putting your money on the line.
+If you would like to learn more about the nature of prop bets, check out the additional articles listed below.

 Are Prop Bets Profitable?